Christmas Dinner Shopping List

 Check the turkey is cooked (make a cut between the thigh and breast and look at the juices, if they are clear the turkey is cooked.
 Alternatively, use meat thermometer and insert it into the thickest part of the bird.)
 Remove the turkey from the oven along with the pigs in blankets.
 Cover the turkey with a double layer of foil and leave to rest.
 Create a foil parcel and place your pigs in blankets inside, you’ll reheat these later.

-Turn your oven up to 200˚C & put in a roasting tray with goose fat for the potatoes.
+Turn your oven up to 200˚C and put in a roasting tray with goose fat for the potatoes.

 Drain the potatoes in a colander, shaking them to fluff the outsides (don’t skip this part – it’s important if you want a crispy outside and fluffy inside).